 Register for a free online Medical School Admissions seminar with UCAT sample question reviews and strategy give-aways.

 #7 Reward yourself and stay motivated

 As you go through your preparation, be sure to take brief breaks between each study and practice period.
 Aim to take regular breaks after each 1-2 hours of study and you can reward yourself with a full day of relaxation after a solid 5-day streak of study.

-If you need more support with practice tips check out our blog on best practice tips for bite-sized UCAT practice.
+If you need more support with practice tips, check out our blog on tips for bite-sized UCAT practice.